JGCRI/gcamextractor/CITATION.md

 ```
 @article{khan2022gcamextractor,
-  title={rmap - An R package to plot and compare tabular data on customizable maps across scenarios and time},
+  title={gcamextractor: An R package to extract and process GCAM data into standardized tables and units},
   author = {Zarrar Khan and Mengqi Zhao and Chris Vernon and Thomas Wild},
   year = {2022},
   note = {IN PROGRESS},